IQSS/dataverse/doc/sphinx-guides/source/admin/troubleshooting.rst

 ... you should reach out by opening an issue.
 In the good old days of running Dataverse 4 running on Glassfish 4, this was a hint for an unsupported JDBC driver.
-In Dataverse 5 this would be a new regression and it's cause would need to be investigated.
+In Dataverse 5 this would be a new regression and its cause would need to be investigated.